ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 Based on `preferViewerSupport` (default: true) this document will give extra preference to the platform supported by the viewer.

+If you'd like to test the document's behavior in the context of a particular viewer, you can add `#viewerUrl=` fragment parameter.
+For instance, `#viewerUrl=https://www.google.com` would emulate a document's behavior inside a Google viewer.

 ### The "local" service configuration

 The "local" service is configured as following: